mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 Running TestBench on Ubuntu is a nightmare.
 The ChromeDriver will block endlessly and won't work, while FirefoxDriver will either segfault snap or fail with some other crazy error.
 On top of that, Selenium has problems with Chromium and Firefox installed as snap.

-Fear not, there's a way.
+The best thing what you can do is: fuck Selenium and fuck TestBench and use [Playwright](https://playwright.dev/).
+It just works, even on Linux.

 ## Ubuntu 23.10